 Do I need to bring a sleeping bag/duvet or any bedding?

 No, all bedding is provided at The Valley House.
-You do need to bring your own towels and toiletries however.
+If you have a favourite pillow or throw/blanket, you can bring that if you wish.
+You do need to bring your own towels and toiletries.
 For more info, see the “what to bring list”.
-(If you have a favourite pillow you want to bring, that’s ok!)

 Do we need to bring wetsuits or equipment to camp?